 Bagru Block Printing

 Bagru block printing is a special kind of block-printed fabric that is done using a ‘Chippa’ and natural colours.
 The design is engraved on the wooden block and then engraved on the fabric.
-The Bagru block printing cotton men's full sleeves shirts on iTokri is a super smart and traditional men’s shirt that can spruce up your wardrobe in no time.
+(6) The Bagru block printing cotton men's full sleeves shirts on iTokri is a super smart and traditional men’s shirt that can spruce up your wardrobe in no time.
+Bagru block print fabric suppliers are one of the oldest in India.

 Batik Block Printing